 One of the best ways to gain experience and establish yourself in a field is to participate in an internship — or, even better, many internships!
 And the sooner you start, the better — no need to wait until your senior year.
 We can help you explore your options and plan your experiences.
 Talk to Ellen Hill, 802-635-1439 or Ellen.Hill@jsc.edu, or Beth Walsh, 802-635-1377 or Beth.Walsh@jsc.edu.

 Negotiating your Salary

-Another way we can help is to assist you in identifying an appropriate salary and prepare for a professional and respectful negotiation.
-Typically, it is experience in the field that gives you leverage when negotiating higher offers, and recent graduates (or those new to the field) don’t typically have much experience.
+Another way we can help is to assist you in identifying an appropriate salary and preparing for a professional and respectful negotiation.
+Typically, it is experience in the field that gives you leverage when negotiating higher offers, and recent graduates (or those new to the field) don’t always have much experience.

 Great Places to Start Your Employment Search

 - Use the membership directory in the local Chamber of Commerce website

 - Attend as many career fairs as you can

 - Ask Beth for a list of sites that focus on your area of interest